 A dally down to one of the markets is the perfect way to check out one of Dubai’s parks and enjoy the great outdoors.
 The Ripe Market at Zabeel Park runs from 9am to 4pm every Friday, and is set on a vast expanse of lush greenery where you can leisurely shop in the shady walkways.
 The market has more than 100 local businesses, including the best food outlets, artisans, designers, jewellers and entertainers around.
 Across town, the market at Al Barsha Pond Park runs every Saturday from 10am to 8pm, and is set on a 50-acre site surrounding a pretty man-made lake.
 The festivities continue after the sun sets and the region’s best food vendors are joined by local musicians and artists to provide you with entertainment as you shop under the stars.

-If we learned anything from watching ’90s TV, it’s that there’s nothing you can’t achieve with some old newspaper and a bottle of PVA glue.
-Take some inspiration from the artistic artefacts on sale and get up to your elbows in glitter at one of the market’s many arts and craft stations.
+If we learned anything from watching ‘90s TV, it’s that there’s nothing you can’t achieve with some old newspaper and a bottle of PVA glue.
+Take some inspiration from the artistic artefacts on sale and get up to you and your kids’ elbows in glitter at one of the market’s many arts and craft stations.
+They’ll love it.

 7 To entertain the kids

-2 The amount of weekly markets currently running in Dubai at Zabeel Park and Al Barsha Pond Park.
+The amount of weekly markets currently running in Dubai, at Zabeel Park and Al Barsha Pond Park.